-3. In addition, the Commission shall submit a report to the European Parliament and the Council every four years after the report referred to in the first paragraph on the progress towards achieving the objectives of this Regulation.
+3. By ...
+[6 years from the date of entry into force of this amending Regulation] and In addition, the Commission shall submit a report to the European Parliament and the Council every four years thereafter, the Commission shall submit a report to the European Parliament and the Council on report referred to in the first paragraph on the progress made towards achieving the objectives of this Regulation.